 Banff Avenue Pedestrian Zone

-Banff Avenue and a portion of Caribou Street in downtown Banff will be closed to vehicle traffic for the summer of 2023 to create a vibrant, spacious outdoor destination for visitors and residents.
+Banff Avenue and a portion of Caribou Street in downtown Banff is open for pedestrians, and closed to vehicle traffic for the summer of 2023 to create a vibrant, spacious outdoor destination for visitors and residents.

 The road closed to vehicles on May 15 to allow crews to prepare the site, install gates and seating for the Downtown Pedestrian Zone between Buffalo Street and Wolf Street.
-The Pedestrian Zone reopened exclusively to pedestrians, cyclists, skateboarders and transit on Friday, May 19, to be open for the Victoria Day Long Weekend.
+The Pedestrian Zone reopened exclusively to pedestrians, cyclists, skateboarders and transit on Friday, May 19.
 Banff Avenue and parts of Caribou street will be a pedestrian zone until October 13.

 People on bicycles and skateboards must travel almost a slowly as pedestrians, and yield to pedestrians.

-Roam public transit buses will be running on Banff Avenue again this year, crawling extremely slowly and with an alert bell.
+Roam public transit buses will be running on Banff Avenue again this year, moving slowly and alerting pedestrians with a bell.
 The transit frequency on Banff Avenue is increased this year with enhanced network-wide service.

 New in 2023: